U.S. fines airlines $7.5 million and they must refund customers for canceled flights

 • Avianca – $76.8 million in required refunds paid and a $750,000 penalty

-All of the consent orders are available at www.regulations.gov, docket number DOT-OST-2022-
+All of the consent orders are available at www.regulations.gov, docket No. DOT-OST-2022-

 0001.